The University of Wisconsin Press

 Listen to Joy Ladin give a talk at Hebrew College.

-Joy Ladin, David and Ruth Gottesman Professor of English at Stern College for Women of Yeshiva University, is the first openly transgender employee of an Orthodox Jewish institution.
-She is the author of five books of poetry, including, most recently, Psalms and Coming to Life.
+Joy Ladin, the David and Ruth Gottesman Professor of English at Stern College for Women of Yeshiva University, is the first openly transgender employee of an Orthodox Jewish institution.
+She is the author of six books of poetry, including, The Definition of Joy and Coming to Life.